TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 ### Backup
 Docker volumes can be backed up by starting a temporary container mounted with volume to be backed up.
 The temporary container creates two tar backup files to a a host directory mounted to the temporary container.
 From there, the host machine will have to handle the two backup files, moving them to a backup location, perhaps via a cron job. (did look into using https://github.com/offen/docker-volume-backup, but required swarm.
 Too involved for right now, perhaps at a later point)

+(Backups be done for the mongo_db volumes and for the notebooks.
+All one has to do is to change change between the "db-backup" and the "notebooks" profile names in the below examples)

 This method does a complete database dump, as it copies all the data.
 The size of the mongo database might become too large to handle in such a manner, requiring a snapshot incremental backup approach in the future.